Mert Aytuğ: Career

-He was admitted in 2002 to Tofaş Racing Team to race at the Fiat Palio Cup.
+Aytuğ was admitted in 2002 to Tofaş Racing Team to race at the Fiat Palio Cup.
 Two years later in 2004, he transferred to Seat Team, and competed in the same time also in the Turkish Formula Three Championship.
 That year, Aytuğ won the first edition of SEAT León Turkey Cup.
 In the 2004 Formula Three Championship, he became the runner-up.
 In 2007, he competed also in two rounds of the SEAT León Supercopa Spain without points.